dk546/nl-grocery-aggregator/README.md

    - Open the Streamlit app in your browser (usually opens automatically at `http://localhost:8501`)
    - Navigate to "Search & Compare" page from the sidebar
    - Search for a common product like "melk" (milk in Dutch)
-   - Select all retailers (Albert Heijn, Jumbo, Picnic)
+   - Select all retailers (Albert Heijn, Jumbo, Picnic, Dirk)
    - Click "Search"
    - You should see product results with prices, health tags, and retailer information
    - Select some products using the checkboxes and click "Add Selected Item(s) to Basket"